h2oai/h2o-3/h2o-docs/src/product/data-science/adaboost.rst

 AdaBoost
 --------
-**Note**: This is an beta version of the algorithm.
+**Note**: This is a beta version of the algorithm.

 Introduction
 ~~~~~~~~~~~~

 AdaBoost, short for Adaptive Boosting, is a powerful and versatile machine learning ensemble technique.
 It operates by combining the strengths of multiple weak or base learners, typically decision trees with limited depth, to create a strong and accurate predictive model.
 AdaBoost assigns higher weights to misclassified data points in each iteration, allowing subsequent weak learners to focus on those instances, progressively refining the model's performance.
 The final model is a weighted sum of the weak learners' predictions, resulting in a robust and flexible classifier capable of effectively handling complex datasets and improving generalization.
-AdaBoost's emphasis on misclassified instances and iterative learning process makes it a popular choice for classification tasks in various domains, showcasing its ability to adapt and improve predictive performance.
+AdaBoost's emphasis on misclassified instances and its iterative learning process make it a popular choice for classification tasks in various domains, showcasing its ability to adapt and improve predictive performance.

-H2O’s implementation of AdaBoost follows the `Rojas, R. (2009), 'AdaBoost and the Super Bowl of Classifiers A Tutorial Introduction to Adaptive Boosting' <https://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BD98C2F2A8C7EEE8314FA129FBE61984?doi=10.1.1.382.9086&rep=rep1&type=pdf>`__ specification and can be used to solve binary classification problems only.
+H2O’s implementation of AdaBoost follows the `Rojas, R. (2009), 'AdaBoost and the Super Bowl of Classifiers A Tutorial Introduction to Adaptive Boosting' <https://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BD98C2F2A8C7EEE8314FA129FBE61984?doi=10.1.1.382.9086&rep=rep1&type=pdf>`__ specification.
+It can be used to solve binary classification problems only.

 MOJO Support
 ''''''''''''